 No Leave F blank.
-Go to G.
+Go to G. Yes Read on.

-Write at F the value (on 30 June 2017) of debt securities or hybrid securities, held by the SMSF, that are traded or available in Australia.
+Write at F the value (on 30 June 2022) of debt securities or hybrid securities, held by the SMSF, that are traded or available in Australia.

 Do not include at F the value of debt securities held on trust under a limited recourse borrowing arrangement.
 Include the value of these securities at J6 Other in 15b.